iMartinDav/gridify-datagrid/README.md

 ![license](https://img.shields.io/npm/l/gridify-datagrid)
 ![unpacked size](https://img.shields.io/bundlephobia/min/gridify-datagrid)

 Gridify Datagrid is a lightweight and versatile React component designed for efficiently displaying tabular data in web applications.
-It is compatible with various React frameworks and offers seamless integration.
+It offers powerful features to redefine what a grid can do, including sorting, filtering, grouping, and aggregating data to provide detailed insights.
+Performance is guaranteed, ensuring smooth user experience even with large datasets.

 ## Installation